 While you may not have put much thought into how you wear your clothes, there’s a whole principle behind effective layering.
-Over the years, outdoor explorers and adventurers have put in the time and effort to discover the best way to layer your garments in order to provide optimal comfort while maintaining a stable body temperature.
+Over the years, outdoor explorers and adventurers have put in the time and effort to discover the best way to layer your garments to provide optimal comfort while maintaining a stable body temperature.
 This principle, in its simplest form, calls for using three layers of clothing, each technical in its design and nature, and each with a specific purpose.

-Those three layers are; the base layer, the mid layer, and the outer layer.
-We’ll explore these in more detail below, but first it’s good to understand the logic behind this.
-Your base layer will be used to keep you warm and dry by wicking sweat away from your skin and allowing it to be transferred to the mid layer.
+Those three layers are; the base layer, the mid-layer, and the outer layer.
+We’ll explore these in more detail below, but first, it’s good to understand the logic behind this.
+Your base layer will be used to keep you warm and dry by wicking sweat away from your skin and allowing it to be transferred to the mid-layer.

-Of course, if things start to heat up, you can ditch the mid layer which should help you cool down, so with a good set up, versatility in a variety of conditions and temperatures is possible.
+Of course, if things start to heat up, you can ditch the mid-layer which should help you cool down, so with a good set up, versatility in a variety of conditions and temperatures is possible.

-REV’IT!’s new FW18 collection featuring base and mid layers, jackets, trousers and gloves is certainly worth checking out if you’re looking to layer up on your biker correctly.
+REV’IT!’s new FW18 collection featuring base and mid-layers, jackets, trousers and gloves is certainly worth checking out if you’re looking to layer up on your biker correctly.

 In many ways, the base layer is the most important garment in your system.
-This is your last line of defence against the cold so make sure you wear something that covers the length of your body completely.
+This is your last line of defence against the cold, so make sure you wear something that covers the length of your body completely.
 As well as heat retention, the base layer is also crucial in wicking away moisture.

 Material-wise, polyester is well-suited for a range of conditions, as it tends to wick away moisture effectively.
 Merino wool is another material we like, as it is naturally anti-bacterial (meaning it doesn’t get smelly as quickly), and it retains its warmth while wet.
-Avoid cotton at all costs as it’s cold when wet and it retains moisture.
+Avoid cotton at all costs as it’s cold when wet, and it retains moisture.

-While the base layer is incredibly important, the mid layer is no doubt one of the trickiest to get right.
-We tend to use an insulated jacket as a mid layer, be that down or synthetic.
+While the base layer is incredibly important, the mid-layer is no doubt one of the trickiest to get right.
+We tend to use an insulated jacket as a mid-layer, be that down or synthetic.
 The former has the benefit of being lightweight, compressible and very warm, whereas the latter typically copes better with moisture.
-Fleece mid layers are cheaper and still do an adequate job, especially if the temperatures aren’t excessively low.
-The thinner the better, as in worse conditions you can double-up here for that fourth layer.
+Fleece mid-layers are cheaper and still do an adequate job, especially if the temperatures aren’t excessively low—the thinner, the better, as in worse conditions you can double-up here for that fourth layer.

-Tackling conditions head on is your outer layer.
+Tackling conditions head-on is your outer layer.
 Choosing a thinner, laminated jacket over a heavier one brings much more freedom.
-The warmth aspect is covered by the mid layer (if done right), so things like water resistance, protection and ventilation are more important here.
+The warmth aspect is covered by the mid-layer (if done right), so things like water resistance, protection and ventilation are more important here.
 Both wind and rain can ruin the whole formula we’ve just been talking about, so make sure that your jacket is waterproof for a start.
 Gore-Tex is recognised as the industry standard in this regard, but there are other just-as-good membranes on the market.